andresaude/armethyst/README.md

 4. The students must organize themselves in teams, and each team will fork this repository and work on its class offer's respective branch.

 No pull requests are accepted.

-# About the name Armethyst
-A simple ARM simulator for teaching purposes.